Everglades Airpark

 Everglades Airpark is a public-use airport located 1 mi southwest of the central business district of the city of Everglades City in Collier County, Florida, United States.
 The airport is publicly owned.

 History

 The airport was constructed in the 1940s by the Collier family and was used by the Civil Air Patrol, the Air Force, and private pilots.
 The runway was initially a 1,000 foot paved strip with 500 feet of grass on either end.
 President Harry Truman dedicated the Everglades National Park at the airport in December 1947.

 In 1968, Collier County purchased Everglades Airpark from the Collier family for $125,000.
-In 1993, the Collier County Airport Authority was created to manage the development and operations of three local, publicly owned airports—Everglades Airpark, Immokalee Regional Airport, and Marco Island Executive Airport.
+In 1993, the Collier County Airport Authority was created to manage the development and operations of three local, publicly owned airports: Everglades Airpark, Immokalee Regional Airport, and Marco Island Executive Airport.

+Potential Closure

+Around the start of 2025, Collier County announced a plan to permanently close the Everglades Airpark.
+The county cited the costs of repairing and maintaining hangars and fuel systems damaged by Hurricane Ian, as well as the lack of tenants following the COVID-19 pandemic, among the reasons it had little interest in repairing the airport.

+Outcry from local pilots and the Aircraft Owners and Pilots Association encouraged the county to repair the fuel system, reopen a wait list for hangars, and keep the airport open.
+The county launched a study and created a committee in 2025 to study the airport's future aiming to find whether the airport could return to profitability.

+Facilities and Aircraft

+The airport has a single runway, measuring 2400 x 60 ft (732 x 18 m) and paved with asphalt.

+Hangars and fuel farms damaged and neglected throughout the early 2020s were repaired between 2024 and 2025 in an effort to revitalize the airport and return it to profitability.